brpo01/jenkinsci-9/jenkins-ci-9.md

 ![18](https://user-images.githubusercontent.com/47898882/128698333-5b02bb51-a4f5-4c06-85fa-d95edeb4a085.JPG)

 ### Congratulations!!.
-You have built a jenkins pipline and implemented continuous integration for your software solution.
+You have built a jenkins freestyle project and implemented continuous integration for your software solution.